Truth about Cancer

 Furthermore, dealing with the side effects, called palliative care has emerged as one of the focal points of cancer management.
-Proper palliative emphasises on quality of life.
+Proper palliative emphasizes on quality of life.
 A person feels more comfortable at any stage of the disease while undergoing all forms of treatment.
-Modern cancer treatment tries to minimise disruption of the patient’s daily routine as far as possible.
+Modern cancer treatment tries to minimize the disruption of the patient’s daily routine as far as possible.

 Cancer needs sugar to grow and spread